Mrs E Drury

 If your child requires more support then we use a personal profiler to identify the needs of the child and, if appropriate, set targets.
 This is done in collaboration with both the student and the parents/carers.
 This will then be reviewed on an agreed timescale.
 Any additional support will be recorded on the school provision map, showing support provided across the school.

-Mrs Drury is a qualified SENCo and holds the National SENCo Qualification.
+Mrs Drury is a qualified SENCo and holds the National SENCo Qualification (NaSenco).
 She also has an Elklan qualification in Speech and Language Support for 11-16s and has been trained to deliver the Fresh Start Literacy intervention programme for struggling readers.
-Mrs Drury teaches English and Creative Writing and provides targeted literacy intervention throughout the school.
+Mrs Drury also teaches English.

 Mrs Emma Jones is a qualified HLTA (High Level Teaching Assistant) and assistant SENCo.
 She co-ordinates all our testing for dyslexia and dyscalculia in addition to managing the Fresh Start programme, which is offered to targeted groups of students.

 Ms Jane Howlett is a student mentor who has completed training on supporting teenage girls and has an Elklan qualification for working with students who have speech and language difficulties.